 Intimidate was preferred by players, despite the keyword’s relatively short lifespan.
 This newer keyword was more versatile and it fit the style of the cards better.

 Intimidate also made more sense from a story perspective.
 For instance, creatures with flying or trample do those things, in the same way that a creature with intimidate, intimidates things.
 Reading ‘fear’ in the same way, saying a creature has ‘fear’ could be misunderstood as that creature being fearful themselves rather than applying fear to another creature.

 Nowadays, Mikaeus, the Unhallowed is the most popular and expensive intimidate card, but that’s not where the appeal lies.
 In addition to hosing Humans as a tribe, Mikaeus has some excellent synergies and can set up game-ending combos.

 What About Menace?

 Menace is the keyword that replaced intimidate.
 It is still in evergreen usage today, for both black and red.
-This is because R&D decided that intimidate was too difficult to counter or play against after colour-changing stopped being a common card effect.
+This is because R&D decided that intimidate was too difficult to counter or play against after color-changing stopped being a common card effect.

 As such, menace was introduced.
 Menace is also an evasion keyword, but it works differently to the closely-related fear and intimidate.
-A creature with menace can only be blocked by two or more creatures, regardless of their colour or whether or not they’re also artifacts.
+A creature with menace can only be blocked by two or more creatures, regardless of their color or whether or not they’re also artifacts.